Ayaoulhint/99yum/README.md

 🍽️ 99yum is a web app to discover and share delicious recipes, combined with a blog to tell stories around food!

 Built with React + Vite for a fast and smooth experience, using Appwrite as the backend for auth, database, and storage.

+---

-🚀 Quick Start
+## 🚀 Quick Start

-Run npm install — to install all dependencies
+Run `npm install` — to install all dependencies

-Run npm run dev — to start the app in development mode
+Run `npm run dev` — to start the app in development mode

+Open [http://localhost:5173](http://localhost:5173) in your browser.

+---

-💡 Features
+## 💡 Features

 Smooth recipe search and navigation

 Blog with articles, comments, and cooking tips